-Students may withdraw from a class at any time prior to the "last day to withdraw" date published in the academic calendar by submitting an Add/Drop/Withdrawal form to the Student Affairs Office.
-A student who fails to withdraw by the "last day to withdraw" date will receive a letter grade for the course.
-For specific procedures related to this policy, refer to WTC Procedure D-23-1.
+Students may withdraw from a class at any time on or before the "Last Day to Withdraw" date published in the academic calendar by submitting an Add/Drop/Withdrawal form to the Student Affairs Office.
+A student can only receive a "WP" grade if withdrawal is completed on or before the "Last Day to Withdraw" date.